 Enforcement of the Student Code of Conduct and Professional Behavior Policy and student compliance are a fundamental part of the total educational process.
-Each student is obligated to become familiar with the College's rules, regulations and policies, and will be held accountable for conduct in conforming to them.
+Each student is obligated to become familiar with the College's rules, regulations, and policies, and will be held accountable for conduct in conforming to them.
 Students are expected to adhere to standards of conduct, both in the classroom and at clinical externship sites.
 The following is a list of violations:

-- Noncompliance with netiquette policy that applies to emails, all online correspondence, and online courses - Noncompliance with the civil law at the local, state or federal levels - Smoking on the College premises including vaping, and e-cigarettes - Eating or drinking in any laboratories, patient care facilities, or classrooms - Noncompliance with the dress code/uniform policy, including clinical uniforms. - Verbal or physical abuse towards peers, faculty, administrative and/or support staff - Furnishing false, incomplete, altered, or misleading information in College-related documents, including entrance applications or Program-related documentation - Major violations contrary to principles of academic honesty (i.e. plagiarism, cheating) - Unauthorized use of electronic gadgets (e.g. mobile phone/cellphone, unauthorized laptop or any computer gadget) during examinations - Destruction of College or building property - Harassing, stalking, threatening, abusing, insulting or humiliating any student, instructor, administrator or member of the support staff - Demonstrated demeaning written or oral comments of an ethnic, sexist, or racist nature. - Unwanted sexual advances or intimidation - Carrying or concealing firearms or any unlawful weapon - Use or under the influence of alcohol or illegal drugs on the College premises or in any affiliating agency. - Disruptive classroom behavior and persistent violation of College rules and regulations. - Students are not permitted to use cellular phones, iPods, or any other electronic devices, while in the classroom, unless permitted by the instructor for educational purposes.
-Students may be asked to surrender electronic devices during examinations or other testing times. - Slander or libel against the College - Refusal to wear the personal protective equipment (PPE) in the lab or designated place where PPE is required. - Refusal to comply with EIC's COVID-19 protocol for safety and protection (social distancing, face cover, temperature check, PPE, etc.) - Other actions deemed unethical or unprofessional by the faculty and administration.
+- Noncompliance with netiquette policy that applies to emails, all online correspondence, and online courses - Noncompliance with the civil law at the local, state, or federal levels - Smoking on the College premises including vaping, and e-cigarettes - Eating or drinking in any laboratories, patient care facilities, or classrooms - Noncompliance with the dress code/uniform policy, including clinical uniforms - Verbal or physical abuse towards peers, faculty, administrative and/or support staff - Furnishing false, incomplete, altered, or misleading information in College-related documents, including entrance applications or Program-related documentation - Major violations contrary to principles of academic honesty (i.e. plagiarism, cheating) - Unauthorized use of electronic gadgets (e.g. mobile phone/cellphone, unauthorized laptop or any computer gadget) during examinations - Destruction of College or building property - Harassing, stalking, threatening, abusing, insulting or humiliating any student, instructor, administrator or member of the support staff - Demonstrated demeaning written or oral comments of an ethnic, sexist, or racist nature - Unwanted sexual advances or intimidation - Carrying or concealing firearms or any unlawful weapon - Use or under the influence of alcohol or illegal drugs on the College premises or in any affiliating agency - Disruptive classroom behavior and persistent violation of College rules and regulations. - Students are not permitted to use cellular phones, iPods, or any other electronic devices, while in the classroom, unless permitted by the instructor for educational purposes.
+Students may be asked to surrender electronic devices during examinations or other testing times. - Slander or libel against the College - Refusal to wear personal protective equipment (PPE) in the lab or designated place where PPE is required - Other actions deemed unethical or unprofessional by the faculty and administration